-Since construction workers are such a prominent occupation, we at Zippia wanted to look at where construction workers have it the best: where there are plenty of jobs to go around, and people get paid what they deserve during every phase of their career.
+Since construction workers are such a prominent occupation, we at Zippia wanted to look at where construction workers have it the best: where there are plenty of jobs to go around and people get paid what they deserve during every phase of their career.

 To that end, we dove into the numbers from the BLS to figure out which states have the best opportunities for construction workers.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

 So in order to find out the best states for construction workers in America we needed to figure out where the jobs are and how well construction workers get paid.
-This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2015:
+This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2018:

 To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living.

 Applying this standardization allows us to account for that fact that it costs more to live in certain in states.
-For example, the average salary for construction workers in California is $42,100 and the average salary in Illinois is $52,140, but the Illinois salary actually goes further in paying for life’s essentials.
+For example, the average salary for construction workers in California is $48,250 and the average salary in Illinois is $59,960, but the Illinois salary actually goes further in paying for life’s essentials.

 In order to develop and overall ranking, we ranked each state for each criteria from 1 to 50 where 1 was the best.

 We then averaged all the rankings for a state into a Job Score with the state having the lowest overall Job Score earning the distinction of being the best state for construction workers in America.